r3dg0bl1n/smart-goblin/README.md

 - ~~Upgrade of AuthWorker: new methods, automatic encryption.~~
 - Upgrade of DataWorker: new methods and SQL uses.
 - Upgrade of Endpoint component: add dynamic usage and data filtering.
-- Upgrade of Router component: refactor to support more complex architectures.
 - ~~Upgrade of Template component: increase template capabilities and flexibility on creation.~~
 - Addition of automation script for Apache deployment.
+- Standarization of JS native libraries for increased compatibility.

+### Roadmap: v0.3

+### Roadmap: v1.0
+- Upgrade of Router component: refactor to support more complex architectures.

 ---